jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

     Where we used the definition of composition in a product category, and the fact that $F$ is a functor so it plays nice with composition.
     \end{itemize}
 \end{itemize}
-So we can indeed 'curry' in the category of small categories, the other properties are easy to check.
+So we can indeed 'curry' in the category of small categories, the other properties (e.g. that it has a terminal object, the category with one object and its identity arrow) are easy to check.
 \end{example}

 ## $\lambda$-calculus and categories